Tenby: Education

 There are four schools in the Tenby schools area, consisting of three primary schools and one secondary school: Ysgol Hafan-y-Mor, Tenby Church in Wales Primary School, St. Teilo's RC School and Ysgol Greenhill Secondary.

-Pupils from St. Teilo's School and Tenby Church in Wales School are automatically enrolled in the Greenhill School, but parents can enrol them into a different school.
+Pupils from St. Teilo's School and Tenby Church in Wales School are automatically enrolled in the Greenhill School, but parents can enrol them in a different school.
 Ysgol Hafan y Môr is a Welsh language medium school.
 Most of the pupils go on to Ysgol y Preseli, a Welsh-medium secondary school in Crymych.

 Previous schools in the area were Tenby V.C.
-Infants School which was an English medium school with a Welsh unit.
-Pupils from this school would automatically enrol in Tenby Junior School which has now been converted into Ysgol Hafan y Môr.
+Infants School, which was an English medium school with a Welsh unit.
+Pupils from this school would automatically enrol in Tenby Junior School, which has now been converted into Ysgol Hafan y Môr.
 Tenby V.C.
 Infant school was demolished in 2016 and turned into a field for the nearby Greenhill School.

+Culture

+Tenby has been home to a number of artists, who have been exhibited variously in their own spaces or in commercial galleries, or in the Tenby Museum and Art Gallery.

+In common with the rest of Wales, a range of genres of music is celebrated here.
+Beginning in 2025, Y Lle Da / The Good Place festival puts on a weekend of concerts in March and the Tenby International Music Festival (in partnership with the Wyoming International Chamber Music Festival) provides a Composer Fellowship programme and a series of chamber music concerts in August.
+A Blues festival takes place in November.